Shruti852/Weather-App/README.md

-# Weather-App
+# About
-#This is my First project.
+# This is a personal project built in my spare time for learning purposes.